andicarlstrom/restaurantJune/troubleshootingStrategies.md

 3. If you get stuck, STOP what you're doing and READ your code.
 This can be MASSIVELY clarifying.
 4. Check your console and FOCUS on the error message.
 5. Google it!
+6. Comment out code to narrow down the problem.
+7. Once you've got something working, THEN try DRYing up your code.
+Remember, your job isn't to get it right the first time but to get it working.